 \section{Introduction}

-The young, massive stars which are progenitors of supernova remnants (SNRs) live only a relatively short time (a few million years) and have not moved far from the molecular clouds from which they are born.
-Hence it is expected that SNRs formed from such massive stars should be found in close proximity to parent molecular clouds.
+The young, massive stars which are progenitors of supernova remnants (SNRs) live only a relatively short time (a few million years) and do not move far from the molecular clouds from which they are born.
+Hence it is expected that SNRs formed from such massive stars should be found in close proximity to their parent molecular clouds.
 The shocks driven by SNRs into dense molecular clouds compress, accelerate and heat the gas.
-They can partially or completely disrupt the clouds and may also initiate star formation by triggering further gravitational collapse following the cooling of the compressed gas.
+They can partially or completely disrupt the clouds and may initiate star formation by triggering further gravitational collapse following the cooling of the compressed gas.
 The shocks also provide energy which can potentially excite higher molecular transitions and activate chemical reactions forbidden in cold molecular clouds, changing the chemical abundances in the cloud.
-Thus, observations of molecular clouds which have encountered a supernova blast wave can provide important information about physical and chemical processes associated with the shocks.
+Thus, observations of molecular clouds which have interacted with a supernova blast wave can provide important information about the physical and chemical processes associated with the shocks.

-Despite the expected association between SNRs and molecular clouds, very few unambiguous cases of interaction were known until recently.
-The best case was the SNR IC443, where an SNR-molecular cloud interaction was supported by the presence of broad molecular lines \citep*{denoyer79,vand93} and shocked molecular hydrogen \citep{burton88}.
-Establishing other specific cases has been difficult, mostly because of observational limitations.
-Although any interaction between a supernova blast wave and a molecular cloud will produce near-infrared (NIR) emission from shock-excited molecular hydrogen, surveying extended regions at NIR wavelengths is difficult because the fields of view of the telescopes at this wavelength are usually small.
-The fields of view at millimetre wavelengths are larger, but suffer confusion with unrelated clouds along the line of sight to an SNR, and the possibility of chance alignments.